-The Oregon NASA Space Grant Consortium (OSGC) is pleased to provide students attending our member community colleges an opportunity to apply for a one-time, term-long research award that supports their academic study in science, technology, engineering, and mathematics (STEM) or STEM education.
-The STEM Community-College Opportunity for Research Experience (SCORE) program awards community college student researchers with a stipend upon completion of a term-long research project and oral presentation.
-Students are guided in their project by faculty members at universities or community colleges with active research opportunities, or an interest in supporting student research.
+The Oregon NASA Space Grant Consortium (OSGC) is pleased to provide students attending our member community colleges an opportunity to apply for a one-time, research award that supports their academic study in science, technology, engineering, and mathematics (STEM), or in STEM education.
+The STEM Community-College Opportunity for Research Experience (SCORE) program awards community college student-researchers with a stipend upon completion of an academic term-long research project and oral presentation.
+Students are guided in their project by faculty members at universities or community colleges who have active research opportunities available for students, or an interest in supporting student research.
 These awards also serve to recognize the student’s achievements in the STEM fields.

 The SCORE Program supports the National Aeronautics and Space Administration (NASA) objectives of fostering and encouraging careers in STEM and STEM education and developing a diverse and capable next-generation workforce in aerospace science and technology.
 Women, individuals from underrepresented groups in the STEM fields, and persons with disabilities are strongly encouraged to apply.

 The NASA Office of STEM Engagement develops student programs and opportunities that are driven by the research priorities of the Mission Directorates.
 To this end, applicants will need to demonstrate how their project relates to NASA’s Vision/Mission and substantively aligns with the research priorities of at least one of the Mission Directorates (see Appendix A. Strategic Framework for NASA and Appendix B. Research Priorities for NASA Mission Directorates).